No Class Action

 Austria is in the process of implementing Directive (EU) 2020/1828 on representative actions for the protection of the collective interests of consumers.

-We do not see any impact of Brexit on the Austrian regime of collective redress.
+Brexit has not had any impact on the Austrian regime of collective redress.

 The use of videoconferencing in oral hearings is not new under Austrian procedural law.
-In the past, it has been possible to examine witnesses or parties via videoconference, in certain cases in which they had difficulties travelling to the courthouse and would have otherwise be heard only via a judicial system through comity or would not be available at all.
+Before the pandemic, it was possible to examine witnesses or parties via videoconference in certain cases in which the parties had difficulties travelling to the courthouse and would have otherwise been heard only via a judicial system through comity or would not be available at all.
 However, the technology to conduct the entire oral hearing via videoconference had not been available.

-This has now changed: Tthe new rules permitting the whole hearing to be conducted via videoconference apply until the end of 2021.
+This has now changed: the new rules permitting the whole hearing to be conducted via videoconference currently apply until the end of 2022 (Section 3 of the First COVID-19-Justice Accompanying Act).
 The court now has the possibility to conduct a full trial, ie, all oral hearings, including the taking of evidence, through videoconference, provided that all parties agree to it in advance.
 There are exceptions to the principle of consent, such as enforcement and insolvency proceedings where the court can conduct its hearings via videoconference even without the consent of the parties, provided that they have the necessary technical means to participate.
 Parties, witnesses and other participants (eg, experts or interpreters) may request a videoconference if they belong to a risk group or are in necessary (professional or private) contact with someone in a risk group.

-Video hearings are now called at the courtroom, which is itself accessible to the public, provided attendees comply with the public health rules (physical spacing rules, masks, etc).
-Videoconferences are not expected to be made available online to the public.
+Video hearings are now called at the courtroom, which is itself accessible to the public, provided attendees comply with the public health rules (in particular masks are still required in certain public buildings including some courts and court rooms).
+Videoconferences are not made available online to the public.

 Management of Physical Hearings

-In practice, courts are fully operational, but first-instance proceedings may take longer because under the new regulations many courtrooms only hold six to eight people, making proceedings with more participants difficult to schedule.
-Participants are required to comply with public health rules, in particular social distancing and FFP2 face masks.
+In practice, courts are fully operational again, but first-instance proceedings may still take longer than before the pandemic because many courtrooms only hold six to eight people, making proceedings with more participants difficult to schedule.
+Even if strict mandatory physical space rules are no longer in place, judges may still be reluctant to have too many participants in small rooms.
+Participants are required to comply with public health rules, in particular FFP2 face masks.

 New Representative Actions Ante Portas